Electricity (Statistics) Regulations 1996

 • (c) makes a false declaration when supplying any statistical return pursuant to these regulations.

-(2) Every person who commits an offence against subclause (1) is liable on summary conviction to a fine not exceeding $10,000.
+(2) Every person who commits an offence against subclause (1) is liable on conviction to a fine not exceeding $10,000.

 (3) Without limiting the matters that may or may not constitute a reasonable excuse for the purposes of subclause (1)(a), the fact that some or all of a person's assets (being assets that are used for a specified activity) are under the control or management of another person (whether pursuant to a lease or otherwise howsoever) does not constitute a reasonable excuse, for the purposes of subclause (1)(a), to fail to supply a statistical return.